retypeapp/retype/components/embed.md

 The `embed` component helps with content embedding.

-In Retype's markdown, the syntax is similar to linking, using the `!embed` keyword as the link text:
+The embed component syntax is similar to many other Retype components.
+The `!embed` keyword is used to specify the component and a link to the resource is included.

 ```md
 [!embed](link)
 ```

-Where the link is the full URL for the embedded resource.
-For instance, for an youtube video, it would be:
+The link is the full URL to the embedded resource.
+For instance, embeding a YouTube or Vimeo video would require the following component syntax:

 ```md
 [!embed](https://www.youtube.com/embed/C0DPdy98e4c)
 ```

-The markdown above results in:
+The above Retype component would render as follows:

 [!embed](https://www.youtube.com/embed/C0DPdy98e4c)

-The component also accepts some options to customize how the embedded content is set up in the page, as detailed in below.
+The following options allow for customization of the embed component.

 ---